 - Schools and neighborhoods

-Real Estate SEO Tip #3: Provide online tools such as mortgage calculators.
+3. Provide online tools such as mortgage calculators

 This kind of helpful content is in high demand, with the highest volume of searches in the entire vertical (with four dedicated calculators in the top ten alone).
 This mid-stage content gives real estate companies the opportunity to engage with consumers earlier in the customer journey.